 Click here for a quick overview of how DMARC works by DMARCIAN.

 To do this, you will need to access the DNS records for your domain with its hosting provider and add the correct DNS settings.
 You can follow this guide:

 - 1. Visit your domain provider's site and log in.

 - To find out where your domain is managed, contact the person or team that manages your website or email address.

 - If you're not sure where to find this information, we've compiled the four biggest domain hosting service providers for your reference:

 - You can also look up your domain host by checking this website: https://lookup.icann.org/

-- 2. On the top left part of the platform, click on the arrow next to your user name.
+- 2. On the top right part of the platform, click on the arrow next to your user name.